The Future of Big Data Analytics

 With a plethora of numbers and information available to companies today, the skills and ability to analyze this data is in high demand.
 According to Susan Athey, Stanford Graduate School of Business Professor of Economics, managers today need to be able to “understand and evaluate” hard data.
 If they cannot keep up or “directly engage in it themselves, they are left out or left behind.”

-Accordingly, big companies like General Electric Co. and The Walt Disney Co. have been quoted as saying they need more hires with analytics talent, which is a problem because they cannot find the talent.
+Accordingly, big companies like General Electric Co. and The Walt Disney Co. have been quoted as saying they need more hires with big data analytics talent, which is a problem because they cannot find the talent.

 According to a 2013 report by Accenture, the financial industry in the United States will face a shortage of nearly 260,000 data analysts by 2015.

-In an effort to meet these demands and fill this gaping hole, business schools are making a cogent effort to educate their MBAs in big data and analytics.
+In an effort to meet these demands and fill this gaping hole, business schools are making a cogent effort to educate their MBAs in big data analytics.

 Some schools are even opening specific programs - Masters in Business Analytics - in an effort to fulfill these needs.
 In the past two years, five business schools, including University of Southern California’s Marshall School of Business and Arizona State University’s W.P.
 Carey School of Business, have opened one-year master’s programs in business analytics.
 MIT’s Sloan School of Management is soon to join this list.